godotengine/godot-docs/learning/step_by_step/scenes_and_nodes.rst

 In Godot, the ability to arrange nodes in this way creates a powerful tool for organizing projects.
-Since different nodes have different functions, combining them allows for creation of more complex functions.
+Since different nodes have different functions, combining them allows for the creation of more complex functions.

-This is probably not clear yet and makes little sense, but everything will click a few sections ahead.
+This is probably not clear yet, and makes little sense.
+But everything will click a few sections ahead.
 The most important fact to remember for now is that nodes exist and can be arranged this way.